 The Oliver D. Hamrick Scholarship Fund - Created in 1986 by Edna Hipps Hamrick and Hamrick Corporation as a memorial to Oliver D. Hamrick, the founder of Hamrick's.
 Scholarships are available on the basis of financial need and academic merit and may be renewed annually provided the recipients maintain at least a "C" average and make satisfactory progress toward graduation.

 Wylie L. Hamrick Family Endowed Scholarship- This endowed scholarship was established by Lyman W. Hamrick, A. Wardlaw Hamrick, and Robert W. Hamrick in memory of their parents, Wylie L. and Frances Hamrick.
 Priority will be given to any son or daughter or descendant of Wylie L. Hamrick as a recipient of the scholarship.
-Should there be more than one direct descendant attending Limestone College at the same time, the scholarship assistance will be equally divided.
-In the absence of any son or daughter or direct descendant, first preference will be given to enrolling/enrolled Limestone College students from Cherokee County, SC, with a minimum grade point average of 2.5.
+Should there be more than one direct descendant attending Limestone University at the same time, the scholarship assistance will be equally divided.
+In the absence of any son or daughter or direct descendant, first preference will be given to enrolling/enrolled Limestone University students from Cherokee County, SC, with a minimum grade point average of 2.5.